AlfredYan/Algorithms_Practice/parctice/Two Sum.md

 A hash value represents the hash value of the key.
 All the keys with the same hash value are put in the same linked list.

 HashMap doesn't allow duplicate keys, but allows duplicate values.
-It is unsynchronized and does not guarantee the order of the map.
+It is unsynchronized and does not guarantee the order of the map.s